 Be prepared with any additional information that the prospective partner may need.
 This could include your financial records, performance data, and customer demographics to help them assess your proposal.

 You may not get it right on your first try.
 Even if you do, there will always be an opportunity to improve.
 It’s crucial to be informed by your past retail partnerships to form a partnership that delivers impressive results.
 Be ready to learn from your successes and failures to adapt your approach.

 As we look to the future of retail partnerships, there’s a growing need to utilise customer data to gain a deeper understanding of what your audience wants.
 This will allow you to make strategic, data-led decisions for more lucrative partnership deals.

 Data is necessary to answer questions such as what your audience wants from you, where they shop, what appeals to them, and how to draw them in.
 So, businesses should find every opportunity possible to collect customer data that will inform future partnerships.

-Increase your chances of a successful retail partnership with the right fulfillment solution
+Increase your chances of a successful retail partnership with the right fulfilment solution

-That’s where a tech-enabled fulfillment provider could be of assistance.
+That’s where a tech-enabled fulfilment provider could be of assistance.
 ShipBob’s services help to streamline your retail logistics.
-With services that span B2B distribution and ecommerce fulfillment, ShipBob plays a crucial role in your retail supply chain.
+With services that span B2B distribution and ecommerce fulfilment, ShipBob plays a crucial role in your retail supply chain.

-ShipBob handles the entire order fulfillment process – from order receiving to inventory storage and distribution to customer order fulfillment.
-Our proprietary software integrates with leading sales channels and marketplaces, which allows you to streamline omnichannel fulfillment.
+ShipBob handles the entire order fulfilment process – from order receiving to inventory storage and distribution to customer order fulfilment.
+Our proprietary software integrates with leading sales channels and marketplaces, which allows you to streamline omnichannel fulfilment.
 Your inventory data is automatically updated in real-time even as customers place orders across different sales channels.

 Get started with ShipBob